 "Save me…" Jason cried out.
 "Get me out of here!"

-More ghosts floated across the bay, lining up in row after row behind Amethyst, joining in the solemn chant.
+More ghosts floated across the bay, lining in row after row behind Amethyst, joining in the solemn chant.
 "Save me… Save me… Save me…"

 The scene shifted.
-I stood in the streets of Mysten, watching the world burn around me, and I remembered my purpose.
+I stood in the streets of Mysten, watching the city burn around me, and I remembered my purpose.
 What I had promised to Amethyst.
 The ghosts rose around me, disappearing into the smoke above.
 "A hefty duty…" I whispered.